-Individual Shareholders You can also login using the login credentials of your demat account through your Depository Participant registered (holding securities in with NSDL/CDSL for e-Voting facility.
+Individual Shareholders (holding securities in demat mode) login through their Depository Participants (DP) You can also login using the login credentials of your demat account through your Depository Participant registered with NSDL/CDSL for e-Voting facility.
 After Successful login, you will be able to see e-Voting option.
-Once you click demat mode) login on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein through their Depository you can see e-Voting feature.
-Click on company name or e-Voting service provider name and you will be redirected Participants (DP) to e-Voting service provider website for casting your vote during the remote e-Voting period.
+Once you click on e-Voting option, you will be redirected to NSDL/CDSL Depository site after successful authentication, wherein you can see e-Voting feature.
+Click on company name or e-Voting service provider name and you will be redirected to e-Voting service provider website for casting your vote during the remote e-Voting period.